 You can also find toiletries and other personal items that are made from or packaged in renewable materials.

 - In wellness, find soaps with little or no packaging from Pacha and local Roots Essentials and plastic-free shampoo and conditioner bars from SunLeaf Naturals and HiBar.
-You can even find toothpaste tablets in paper packets — no tubes!
+You can also find Booda lip balm in compostable tubes, razors made from recycled plastic, and more.

 - You can choose other household products made from sustainable materials, like bamboo.
 Try bamboo toothbrushes, makeup remover pads, toilet paper and tissues.
 Bamboo is a renewable option that requires no cultivation and regrows quickly.